Phastos: Powers and abilities

 As an Eternal, Phastos has superhuman speed, strength, durability, and is immortal.
 He can project "Cosmic Energy" in the form of beams from his eyes and hands.
 His cosmic energy manipulation allows flight, illusion generation, matter transmutation, and teleportation.

 Phastos carries a special hammer capable of firing bolts of an unknown energy and is a brilliant engineer, technologist and inventor.

+Other versions

+Earth-90559

+On Earth-90559 in the year 2115 AD, Phastos and Ajak were shown to have been trapped in the Uni-Mind.

+Marvel 2099

+In the unified Marvel 2099 reality of Earth-2099, Phastos was seen as a member of the 2099 version of the Avengers.
+He was among those who were massacred by the 2099 version of the Masters of Evil.
+Their deaths were later avenged by the 2099 version of the New Avengers who defeated the Masters of Evil and remanded them to a prison on the planet Wakanda.